For a student of theatre, New York City is the place to be!

-Pursue our B.F.A. in Acting, B.F.A. in Musical Theatre, B.F.A. in Theatre Design and Technology, B.A. in Theatre Arts, or our B.F.A. in Stage and Production Management, or choose one of our BA in Theatre Arts major concentrations in Directing, Theatre History and Performance Texts, Directing, Writing for the Stage, and Theatre and New Media.
-We also offer Minors in Arts Management, Drama Therapy, Arts for Communities, Music, and Music Industry.
+Pursue one of our BFA majors in Acting, Musical Theatre, Theatre Design and Technology, or Stage and Production Management, or choose one of our BA in Theatre Arts major concentrations in Directing, Theatre History and Performance Texts, Theatre and New Media, or Writing for the Stage.
+We also offer Minors in Arts for Communities, Arts Management, Drama Therapy, Music, and Music Industry.

 For Application and Audition/Interview information, please go to our Prospective Students page.

 Where better to study musical theatre than the home of Broadway?